 How To Lower Cortisol Levels Fast Naturally

-If you have been experiencing any of the above high cortisol symptoms and are wondering ‘how to lower cortisol levels fast’, then one of the first things that you will have to do is to make drastic but positive changes to your lifestyle.
+If you have been experiencing any of the above high cortisol symptoms and are wondering ‘how to lower cortisol levels fast’, then one of the first things that you will have to do is to make positive changes to your lifestyle.
 Since the world was struck by the pandemic in 2020, a lot of things have changed and more people have reported feeling extra stressed, extra weight gain, mental health issues and more.

 In fact, according to the Americans Psychological Association, nearly 1 in 4 adults has reported drinking more alcohol to cope with their stress during the coronavirus pandemic.
 The article goes on to further point out that three in four adults have reported experiencing high stress levels (16).
 These alarming findings were localized in the United States so one can only imagine how the rest of the world has been fairing.